Chart Color Schemes

 The level of residential development activity in Queanbeyan is very low in comparison to the average area assessed nationally by AreaSearch

 Queanbeyan has averaged approximately 14 new dwelling approvals annually over the past five financial years, totalling 73 homes.
 As of FY26, 65 approvals have been recorded.
 The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average value of $324,000.
+New properties are constructed at an average cost of $427,000, aligning with regional trends.

 This financial year has seen $30.7 million in commercial approvals, indicating robust local business investment.
-Compared to the Rest of NSW, Queanbeyan shows significantly reduced construction activity, being 84.0% below the regional average per person.
+Compared to the Rest of NSW, Queanbeyan shows significantly reduced construction levels, with 84.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-The area's development activity is also under the national average, suggesting its established nature and potential planning limitations.
+The area's activity is also below the national average, suggesting its established nature and potential planning limitations.
 New development consists of 50.0% detached houses and 50.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-There are approximately 1400 people per dwelling approval in the location, demonstrating an established market.
+With approximately 1400 people per dwelling approval, Queanbeyan demonstrates an established market.

-Population forecasts indicate Queanbeyan will gain 3,283 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and driving price growth.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 3,283 residents through to 2041.
+If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development